-- i.
-To make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this Authority, the officer is the Director of Resources; - ii.
-To manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - iii.
-To approve the Statement of Accounts.
+- To manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; and - To approve the Statement of Accounts. iii.

 The Director of Resources Responsibilities

 The Director of Resources is responsible for the preparation of the Authority's and the Group's Statement of Accounts in accordance with proper practice as set out in the 2021/22 CIPFA/Local Authority (Scotland) Accounts Advisory Committee (LASAAC) Code of Practice on Local Authority Accounting in the United Kingdom ('The Code').